 2) Research project boosts diversity in mining and energy

-Huong taught units/courses in HRM, Organizational Behavior, and Management.
+Huong taught units/courses in HRM, Organisational Behaviour, and Management.

 Huong was a Policy Officer and Acting Senior Policy Officer in the Research Unit, the NSW Department of Education and Training (2005 - 2007), Sydney.